Assistant Vice President of Corporate Security, Laurentian Bank

 Achieving a comprehensive view of fraud

-Combining SAS Fraud Network Analysis into the mix provided the bank with the ability to uncover unknown relationships amongst its customers, accounts and businesses through the use of link analysis technology upon bank data.
+Combining SAS Detection and Investigation for Banking into the mix provided the bank with the ability to uncover unknown relationships amongst its customers, accounts and businesses through the use of link analysis technology upon bank data.
 This solution enabled the visualization of the relationships identified between entities, uncovering unknown relationships while helping to identify the use of synthetic IDs that may use a common piece of identifying information – a popular tool for the analysis of the card application process to better understand and confirm the identity and creditworthiness of the applicant.

-“SAS Fraud Network Analysis allowed us to move from a transaction and product view of fraud risk to a complete view of fraud risk at the customer level,” affirmed Isabel Rainville, Senior Manager of Fraud Prevention for Laurentian Bank.
+“SAS Detection and Investigation for Banking allowed us to move from a transaction and product view of fraud risk to a complete view of fraud risk at the customer level,” affirmed Isabel Rainville, Senior Manager of Fraud Prevention for Laurentian Bank.

 Before the bank combined the power of all three crime fighting solutions it used a case management system developed in-house, referred to as GDI.
 While this system was effective in its own way, it had limitations, particularly with respect to associating identities and cases.
 For example, if a subject’s identity had multiple phone numbers, addresses or other identifying information, separate subjects had to be created for each instance.
 And subjects could only be associated with a single case; new subjects had to be manually created, with all that duplicate information, for each case the subject was associated with.